Fly Fishing for Huge Nile Perch

 Skill Level: You should be a competent fly angler with a well-rounded skill set.
 Sightfish for finicky niger bard with 6-weight and 5X tippet, deliver baitfish patterns to tigerfish patrolling shallow sand banks with long leaders and 8-weight outfits, as well as casting 12 weights and large deer hair flies to Nile perch.

-Fishing Equipment: is not provided.
+Fishing Equipment is not provided.
+You can rent a fly outfit for $100 per week; a $100 breakage fee applies.
 Fly fishing only with single de-barbed hooks.
 Fishing is on foot, with single-handed 12wt, 9ft rods.
 Intermediate and sink tip lines and 0.8mm leaders are the suggested tackle set-ups.
 You'll also need to bring two headlamps for night fishing.
+Our confirmation packet includes a detailed list of what to bring.

-A Fishing License is included in the package.
+Fishing License: Fishing permits are included in the package.

 A Typical Fishing Day

-9:00 a.m., your group and guide, accompanied by armed game scouts, head out in a 4x4 vehicle to the allocated fishing beat, a 15-minute to one-hour drive depending on the area you’ll be fishing.
+8:30 a.m.
+Your group and guide, accompanied by armed game scouts, head out in a 4x4 vehicle to the allocated fishing beat.
+Depending on the area you’ll be fishing, it's a 15-minute to one-hour drive.
 A simple base is set up in a shaded spot on the river bank.
-The mid-morning session is generally spent targeting tigerfish and yellowfish, with a little time dedicated to Nile perch fishing if the conditions and water dictate.
+The morning session is spent targeting tigerfish and yellowfish, with a bit of time dedicated to Nile perch fishing if the conditions and water dictate.

-At 4:00 p.m., you'll head out for fishing again.
-The first part of the afternoon session is spent targeting tigerfish and getting familiar with the area.
+Generally, about 4:00 p.m., you'll head out for fishing again.
+The first part of the afternoon session is spent hunting tigerfish and familiarizing yourself with the lay of the land of the river section you'll be fishing in at night.

 About 6:00 p.m., when the sun gets low on the horizon, you’ll switch from tigerfish outfits to heavier 12-weight outfits and bigger, water-pushing flies in preparation for Nile perch.
 Fishing for Nile perch takes place almost exclusively from just before sunset into the darkness.

-About 9:30 p.m., you’ll generally return to camp for a late dinner and some drinks before heading to bed.
+About 9:00 to 10 p.m., you’ll generally return to camp for a late dinner and some drinks before heading to bed.
+Snacks are served on the river during the evening session.

 Sight Fish for Yellowfish up to 12 Pounds.